-- (1) Certificate of appropriateness required.
+(1) Certificate of appropriateness required.
 Except as provided in sub.
 (2), no person may do any of the following without a certificate of appropriateness issued under subch.
+V:

-V: - (a) Materially alter the exterior of a landmark. - (b) Add a new structure to a landmark site. - (c) Move a landmark, or a material portion of a landmark, to a different location.
+- (a) Materially alter the exterior of a landmark. - (b) Add a new structure to a landmark site. - (c) Move a landmark, or a material portion of a landmark, to a different location. - (d) Install a sign on the exterior of a landmark, or on a landmark site.

-- (d) Install a sign on the exterior of a landmark, or on a landmark site. - (e) Divide any tax parcel comprising all or part of a landmark site, or voluntarily grant any easement on that tax parcel if the easement may impair the preservation, maintenance, exterior appearance or historic character of the landmark. - (f) Use a cleaning method on an exterior landmark surface that is susceptible to being damaged or degraded by that cleaning method. - (2) Exemption.
-Subsection (1) does not apply to an action that is specifically ordered by a government agency or court to remedy an imminent hazard to life, health or property. - (3) No permit without certificate of appropriateness.
+(e) Divide any tax parcel comprising all or part of a landmark site, or voluntarily grant any easement on that tax parcel if the easement may impair the preservation, maintenance, exterior appearance or historic character of the landmark.

+(f) Use a cleaning method on an exterior landmark surface that is susceptible to being damaged or degraded by that cleaning method.

+(2) Exemption.
+Subsection (1) does not apply to an action that is specifically ordered by a government agency or court to remedy an imminent hazard to life, health or property.

+(3) No permit without certificate of appropriateness.
 No City agency may issue a permit for an action for which a certificate of appropriateness is required under sub.
-(1) unless the Commission has issued a certificate of appropriateness for that action within 2 years prior to the permit date. - (4) Restoration order.
+(1) unless the Commission has issued a certificate of appropriateness for that action within 2 years prior to the permit date.

+(4) Remedial order.
 If a person alters a landmark or landmark site without a certificate of appropriateness required under sub.
-(1), or contrary to the terms of such a certificate, the Commission may order that person to restore the landmark or landmark site as nearly as possible to its prealteration state.
+(1), or contrary to the terms of such a certificate, the Commission may order that person to restore the landmark or landmark site as nearly as possible to its pre-alteration state.
 This remedy is in addition to any other penalties and remedies that may apply.

-[COMMENT: This ordinance separates landmark standards from historic district standards, for ease of reference.
-Section 41.10 clarifies, but does not significantly alter, current requirements for landmarks.]
+[COMMENT: This ordinance separates landmark requirements from historic district requirements, for greater ease of reference.
+Section 41.10 clarifies, but does not significantly alter, current landmark requirements.]